-There is an impressive number of old German men with prominent facial hair who have debated the subject of aesthetics at extensive lengths, but we’re going to home in on its significance in branding.
+There is an impressive number of old German men with prominent facial hair who have debated the subject of aesthetics at extensive lengths, but we’re going to touch on its significance in branding.

 A Theory of Beauty

 The lush flora of the Montana countryside flows across the horizon to the faint sound of rustling brush.
 Slowly, the soundscape unfolds into the sound of a running stream.
 Horse hooves trot into the frame as the camera pans up – and there he is: a rugged mustachioed rancher peering back at the viewer.
-Hanging beneath the brim of his hat, drooped from his world-worn lips, a lighted cigarette.
+Hanging beneath the brim of his hat, a lighted cigarette drooped from his world-worn lips.
 Fade in: Marlboro.

 Okay.
 Smoking kills.
-Anyone who’s actively dating will tell you that “sexy” is the last word that anyone would use to describe it in the present day, and things ended quite poorly for the Marlboro Man.
-But for the purposes of our conversation, he’s a prime example of aesthetics in branding.
+Anyone who’s actively dating will tell you that “sexy” is the last word anyone would use to describe it in the present day, and things ended quite poorly for the Marlboro Man.
+But for our conversation, he’s a prime example of aesthetics in branding.

 The Marlboro Man isn’t just a rugged cowboy who appealed to John Wayne fans.
 While the man himself is replaceable, “The Marlboro Man” is an icon and a symbol.
 He conveys an idea of what constitutes masculinity.
-He communicates the virtue of grueling work, along with the American roots of pioneering and prospecting.
+He communicates the virtue of grueling work and the American roots of pioneering and prospecting.
 Fundamentally, he serves as a symbol of individualism.
 He signifies an entire worldview in a single image.

 Without a thesis or description, all of this is encapsulated in a single word: Marlboro.